ViscousTests/website/content/docs/lifestyle-optimizations/hang-drying-clothes.md

 `$0.11/kWh * 6kWh = $0.66` per load of laundry.
 So not much, but something!

-## My Current System
+## An Old Apartment's System

-I hang my cloths above my 4-poster bed, which I find is a pretty efficient use of space:
+I (use to) hang my cloths above my 4-poster bed, which I find is a pretty efficient use of space:

 ![Empty](https://lh3.googleusercontent.com/hl1LcVBoja_2GU6FprNhf7y9BQYafNIkDOwQKdfeCndHK5ZakGU-ADtDDxulY6t56hN7GPwPtvSMNrOgv9hnsiB27C3jhDvo6R9gGpiKM61wCZvt-gJ06WOwCYvFC3rAcTNs9A6i5t8=w2400)